-"Increased demand had put an unsustainable strain on the system," the university stated.
+"Increased demand had put an unsustainable strain on the system," the university said.

-Under the previous intake model, students would request a phone assessment, complete an intake appointment and then begin therapy.
-But because of the demand, some students would wait weeks just to start the intake process, Lin said.
+Under the previous intake model, students would request a phone assessment appointment, complete an intake and then begin therapy.
+But "bottle-necking" meant some students would wait weeks just to start the intake process, Lin said.

 Under a new model, the phone assessments have been eliminated.
 Students will now be able to call or go into Counseling and Psychological Services on any weekday from 9 a.m. to 4 p.m. to be connected with a clinician to determine what resources and services they might need.
 This "brief discussion" could then be followed by a more specific conversation with a clinician about what the student is experiencing, according to the announcement.

-The clinician will then suggest next steps, which could include creation of a support plan, scheduling of follow-up sessions, participation in a campus group or workshop "relevant to the student's life," or a referral to a therapist for specialized or longer-term care or to a psychiatrist for medication, for which fees would apply.
+The clinician will then suggest next steps, which could include creating a support plan, scheduling follow-up sessions, participating in a campus group or workshop "relevant to the student's life," referring the student to a therapist for specialized or longer-term care or to a psychiatry consult for medication, for which fees would apply.

 Stanford students can also access mental health assistance 24/7, including evenings and weekends, by calling 650-723-3785.

-"We have been focusing on how we can get students in the door earlier, how can we connect students to services across campus and how can we expand our range of services," CAPS Director Bina Patel said.
+"We have been focusing on how we can get students in the door earlier, how can we connect students to services across campus and how can we expand our range of services," said CAPS Director Bina Patel.
 "We've also recognized the need for more flexibility in how counseling sessions are provided."

 Stanford announced in April that it planned to hire four additional CAPS clinicians and offer new services this fall, including a group and workshop series and a program that would make therapists available in community centers and other locations throughout campus.
-The university was also planning to increase training for faculty and staff on student well-being.
+The university was also planning for increased training for faculty and staff on student well-being.

-Stanford has also renamed and relocated Wellness and Health Promotion Services, now called Well-Being at Stanford, which is taking a more holistic, public health approach.
-The office will collaborate with departments across campus, including CAPS, the Office of Alcohol Policy and Education, the Confidential Support Team (which provides services to victims of sexual violence) and Residential Education.
+Stanford has also renamed and relocated Wellness and Health Promotion Services, now Well-Being at Stanford, which is taking a more holistic, public health approach.
+The office will collaborate with departments across campus from CAPS, the Office of Alcohol Policy and Education and the Confidential Support Team (which provides services to victims of sexual violence) to Residential Education.